astronomer/docs/software_versioned_docs/version-0.33/deploy-cli.md

 ---

-If you've used the Astro CLI to develop locally, the process for deploying your DAGs to an Airflow Deployment on Astronomer should be equally familiar.
+If you've used the Astro CLI to develop locally, the process for deploying your DAGs to an Apache Airflow® Deployment on Astronomer should be equally familiar.
 The Astro CLI builds your DAGs into a Docker image alongside all the other files in your Astro project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.
 The resulting image is then used to generate a set of Docker containers for each core Airflow component.

 For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](ci-cd.md).
 To learn how to add Python and OS-level packages or otherwise customize your Docker image, read [Customize your image](customize-image.md).